-The First Line of Defence - Business Management
+The First Line of Risk Management - Business Management

-Risk Owners, embedded within business operations, make up the first line of defence and are responsible for the day to day management of risk on a continuous basis, as well as delivering the strategy and optimising performance according to pre-agreed risk appetite.
+Risk Owners, embedded within business operations, make up the first Line of risk management and are responsible for the day-to-day management of risk on a continuous basis, as well as delivering the strategy and optimising performance according to pre-agreed risk appetites.

-The Second Line of Defence - Oversight
+The Second Line of Risk Management - Oversight

-The second line of defence primarily comprises the Risk Management, Actuarial and Compliance functions.
-The second line of defence provides independent assurance to the Board with regards to the adequacy and effectiveness of risk management.
+The second Line of risk management primarily comprises the Risk Management, Actuarial and Compliance functions.
+The second Line of risk management provides independent assurance to the Board with regards to the adequacy and effectiveness of risk management.

-The Third Line of Defence - Assurance
+The Third Line of Risk Management - Assurance

-The third line of defence comprises internal audit, also referred to as the Company's assurance function.
-The third line of defence provides an independent and balanced view of the effectiveness of the first- and second-line functions, has direct access to the Board, and is independent of management.
+The third Line of risk management comprises internal audit, also referred to as the Company's assurance function.
+The third Line of risk management provides an independent and balanced view of the effectiveness of the first- and second-line functions, has direct access to the Board, and is independent of management.